Chinese postal romanization: 1906 conference

 To resolve the romanization issue, Piry organized an Imperial Postal Joint-Session Conference in Shanghai in the spring of 1906.
 This was a joint postal and telegraphic conference.
 The conference resolved that existing spellings would be retained for names already transliterated.
 Accents, apostrophes, and hyphens would be dropped to facilitate telegraphic transmission.
 The requirement for addresses to be given in Chinese characters was dropped.
 For new transliterations, local pronunciation would be followed in Guangdong as well as in parts of Guangxi and Fujian.
 In other areas, a system called Nanking syllabary would be used.

-Nanking syllabary is one of several transliteration systems presented by Giles to represent various local dialects.
+The Nanking syllabary was one of several transliteration systems presented by Giles to represent various local dialects.
 Nanjing had once been the capital and its dialect was, like that of Beijing, a pronunciation standard.
 But the decision to use Nanking syllabary was not intended to suggest that the post office recognized any specific dialect as standard.
-The Southern Mandarin dialect spoken in Nanjing makes more phonetic distinctions than other dialects.
+The Lower Yangtze Mandarin dialect spoken in Nanjing makes more phonetic distinctions than other dialects.
 A romanization system geared to this dialect can be used to reflect pronunciation in a wider variety of dialects.

-Southern Mandarin is widely spoken in both Jiangsu and Anhui provinces.
+Southern Mandarin is widely spoken in both Jiangsu and Anhui.
 In Giles' idealization, the speaker consistently makes various phonetic distinctions not made in Beijing dialect (or in the dialect of any other specific city).
 Giles created the system to encompass a range of dialects.
 For the French-led post office, an additional advantage of the system was that it allowed "the romanization of non-English speaking people to be met as far as possible," as Piry put it.
-That is to say, Piry considered the Wade-Giles system to be specific to English.
+That is to say, Piry considered the Wade–Giles system to be specific to English.

 Atlases explaining postal romanization were issued in 1907, 1919, 1933, and 1936.
 The ambiguous result of the 1906 conference led critics to complain that postal romanization was idiosyncratic.
 According to modern scholar Lane J. Harris:

 What they have criticized is actually the very strength of postal romanization.
 That is, postal romanization accommodated local dialects and regional pronunciations by recognizing local identity and language as vital to a true representation of the varieties of Chinese orthoepy as evinced by the Post Office's repeated desire to transcribe according to "local pronunciation" or "provincial sound-equivalents".